sifank/NexDome_Beaver/README.md

 ![Presets Tab](Assets/SiteMgmtTab.png)

-Home is defined as where the rotator controller's index magnet is located.
-This can be anywhere convenient (like not by the door, over a bay, etc.).
-Setting the Home Position field will correctly index this from north.
-There are three options to set the home position(Home ...ition).
-  - Set the 'Home Position' field by entering the degrees, minutes and seconds of the offset from the home magnet to north
-  - Move the dome to the home magnet sensor and click 'Current'
-  - 'Default' button will set the offset to zero

 Park position can be set anywhere.
 Usually this is set to where the shutter charger is located, so the shutter will be charging when parked.
 There are four options for setting the park position:
   - Set the 'Park Position' field by entering the degrees, minutes and seconds of the offset from the home magnet to north